ZhouYixuanRobtic/zapriltag_ros/Readme.md

 ## zapriltag_ros

-​	This package provides the zapriltag_ros node which detect april tag and provide the 6 DOF pose estimation.
+​	This package provides the zapriltag_ros node, which detects april tag and provide the 6-DOF pose estimation.
 The detection can be stopped at any time.

 ![result](./config/result.png)

 ### Compile & Dependency&Usage

-​	This package depend on [apriltag](https://github.com/AprilRobotics/apriltag), OpenCV.
+​	This package depends on [apriltag](https://github.com/AprilRobotics/apriltag), OpenCV.
 After apriltag and OpenCV were installed, clone this repositery and compile it by catkin_make.

 -  install apriltag by cmake